International Foundation Year - Accounting and Finance

 It will offer you the chance to:

-• Acquire a strong, critical approach to real-world problems specific to language and education skill levels, as well as be allowed ample opportunities to reflect upon your learning.
+• acquire a strong, critical approach to real-world problems specific to the language and education skill levels, as well as be allowed ample opportunities to reflect upon your learning

-• Build on the fundamentals of accounting and accounting concepts, such as ethics, cost and revenues.
-You will be introduced to professional software3 used in the real world and learn more about specialised sectors.
+• you will be introduced to professional software3 used in the real world and learn more about specialised sectors.

 globe decorative icon